 Talk openly about your own periods (if you have them) or the fact that females have them (eg an aunt, cousin, etc).
 If you’re comfortable, you can also make sure you talk about periods in front of the other males in your household, too.
 Kids learn more by what we do than what we say.
 So try to role model a positive approach.

-If you’re unsure about how to start explaining periods to your son, then you might find my parent book, Boy Puberty, helpful as it has lots of helpful suggestions on how to start talking with your boy about puberty.
+If you’re unsure about how to start explaining periods to male children, then you might find my parent book, Boy Puberty, helpful as it has lots of helpful suggestions on how to start talking with kids about puberty.